 To report your angel shark sighting:

 There is hope!
-The Canary Islands have been identified as a unique stronghold for on species, the Angelshark, and angel shark “hotspots” have been found in other parts of their range.
+Thanks to reports to this sightings map, several areas have been identified as a unique stronghold for some species.
 Help us to better understand and conserve these species by reporting your angel shark sighting to the map.

 Find out more about angel shark research and conservation at www.angelsharknetwork.com